bugbiteme/hello-spring/README.md

 			</plugin>
 ~~~

-## Setting up a Jenkins pipeline (BELOW IS A WORK IN PROGRESS AND NOT INTENDED FOR USE!!!)
+## Setting up a Jenkins pipeline (WORK IN PROGRESS)

+THis only works in minishift 3.3 (3.4 won't work)
+minishift 3.3 is included in Red Heat Developer Suite 2.2.0

 Since minishift cannot be access from external sources (such as public github) we will first start off by setting up local git repository using [Gogs](https://gogs.io)

 `oc new-project gogs`

 `oc new-app -f http://bit.ly/openshift-gogs-template --param=HOSTNAME=gogs-gogs.<YOUR IP>.nip.io`

 `oc get route gogs`

 Once deployed: